aanmahdi/mahdi-time-picker/README.md

 After selecting the time you need to Click on Change button.
 Selected time will be returned in your ng-model attribute.

 ## Option
-You may pass the parameter for your desired time format e.g.- hours/minutes/seconds, hours/minutes AM , etc using time-format attribute like this:<br>
+You may pass the parameter for your desired time format e.g.- hours/minutes/seconds, hours/minutes AM , etc using time-format attribute like this:
 > <mahdi-time-picker ng-model="returnedTime" time-format="'hh:mm A'"></mahdi-time-picker>
 This package uses MomentJS time format when it returns you the picked time.
 To learn more about available time formats you may visit : https://momentjs.com/